mcruzel/chatgpt-prompts/EdxQuizzesToMoodle/readme.md

 ChatGPT4

 # What this prompt will do ?
-This prompt will convert EdX Quizz format :
+This prompt will convert EdX Quiz format :

 <code>
 For the variable AGE: